FuelLabs/fuels-ts/docs/QUICKSTART.md

 ### 3. Deploy the contract

-Deploy the contract is process very simple on `development` as we are running a local node.
-To deploy the contract we just need to use our `forc` tool with some parameters to inform the node address.
+To deploy the contract we just need to use the `forc` tool with some parameters to inform the node address.

 Inside `my-fuel-dapp/contract` run;